thu-ml/tianshou/docs/01_tutorials/01_concepts.rst

             # update DQN policy
             agent.update(b_s, b_a, b_s_, b_r, b_d, b_ret)

-Thus, we need a time-related interface for calculating the 2-step return. :meth:`~tianshou.policy.BasePolicy.process_fn` finishes this work by providing the replay buffer, the sample index, and the sample batch data.
+Thus, we need a time-related interface for calculating the 2-step return. :meth:`~tianshou.algorithm.BasePolicy.process_fn` finishes this work by providing the replay buffer, the sample index, and the sample batch data.
 Since we store all the data in the order of time, you can simply compute the 2-step return as:
 ::

     class DQN_2step(BasePolicy):